The Death of Freedom in Hong Kong

 In 1898, Britain negotiated a major land expansion of the Hong Kong colony and signed a 99-year lease with China.
 That lease ended in 1997, at which time Britain returned Hong Kong to China as a “Special Administrative Region” (SAR) called the “Hong Kong Special Administrative Region of the People’s Republic of China” (HKSAR).

-That’s where we stood until just last week when China reneged on the 1997 legal agreement assuring Hong Kong would maintain its democracy, capitalism, and autonomy under a “one country, two systems” framework.
+That’s where we stood until May 2020, when China reneged on the 1997 legal agreement assuring Hong Kong would maintain its democracy, capitalism, and autonomy under a “one country, two systems” framework.

 In 1997, under the doctrine of “one country, two systems,” China allowed the former colony to continue to govern itself and maintain many independent systems for a period of 50 years.
 That doctrine was guaranteed by something called the “Basic Law,” which also established English as one of Hong Kong’s official languages.

-Article 2, of the Basic Law, that both the mainland China and Hong Kong agreed to, says: “The National People’s Congress authorizes the Hong Kong Special Administrative Region to exercise a high degree of autonomy and enjoy executive, legislative and independent judicial power, including that of final adjudication, in accordance with the provisions of this Law.”
+Article 2, of the Basic Law, that both mainland China and Hong Kong agreed to, says: “The National People’s Congress authorizes the Hong Kong Special Administrative Region to exercise a high degree of autonomy and enjoy executive, legislative and independent judicial power, including that of final adjudication, in accordance with the provisions of this Law.”

 In short, the world is watching the death of freedom in Hong Kong, and with it, the death of any semblance of opposition.